(Stop Photos) = Stop and get out of the car for photos from outside of the Sight/building

 Later your Tour/Driver, using an inland route through pine-tree woods, will drive you back to Rhodes Town or to your place.

 A: No entrance fee to Acropolis of Ialysos.
-The fee to see the monastery is 6 Euro per person, children under 18 free.
+The fee to see the monastery is 6 Euro per person.
+Seniors (with Id or Passport) 3 Euros / person.
+Children under 18 free.

-Entrance fee to Ancient Kamiros is 6 Euro per person, children under 18 free.
+Entrance fee to Ancient Kamiros is 6 Euro per person.
+Seniors (with Id or Passport) 3 Euros / person.
+Children under 18 free.

 The Castle of Kritinia and the Castle of Monolithos are open sites, no entrance fees.